“The coming and going

 From time to time I would be moved to ponder the nature of the appearance of the world of things, including my own appearance.
 Inevitably, however, I would always get to a point beyond which my mind could not go, and so I would sink back into the comfort and relative safety of mindless abandonment in the beauty and silence of the infinite display above and all around me.

-Since I had no way to account for my own awareness of being-ness, I realized intuitively that it could come and go.
+Since I had no way to account for the awareness of my own being-ness, I realized intuitively that it could come and go.
 After all, I was apparently here now, but could just as easily not be.
 In that sense, my life and consciousness seemed totally arbitrary, and hence there was no real security in any object of attention, whether it be a self, a person, a cloud, or a thought.

 This recognition immediately disabused me of any notion of permanence, and though I had not yet witnessed the death of a loved one, I knew that nothing that I loved or cherished or even didn’t like would survive the play of time.
 It all could go away, just as it did when I drifted off to sleep, and like a vanishing ripple on a pond, it would be as if it all never happened – this ripple of my life, of this world, of consciousness itself.

-Somehow, I knew that any answers would have to come from within myself, and yet I also realized that my own mind had no way to account for that which preceded it – for whatever it was that pertained prior to the arrival of my own consciousness.
-Calling it “God” was utterly beside the point, since it could not be grasped by any modification of attention or perception.
+Eventually, I realized that any answers would have to come from within myself, and yet I also recognized that my own mind had no way to account for that which preceded it – for whatever it was that pertained prior to the arrival of my own consciousness.
+Calling it “God” was utterly beside the point, since it was merely another mental construct, and a second-hand one at that.

 Furthermore, who or what was “myself”?
 Whatever self-image that tried to coalesce as an identity was sooner or later replaced by another, and so there was nothing that I could really grasp that was “me” or “mine”.
 Settling on or fixating on any particular self-sense was strictly related to immediate circumstance, but had no staying power.
 Only awareness itself persisted, but what is the source of awareness?